D-backs erupt in 9th inning, stun Padres with walk-off win - NewsBreak

 D-backs erupt in 9th inning, stun Padres with walk-off win

 The Diamondbacks had just two hits entering the inning and only needed one during the four-run uprising.
-Two walks, a hit by pitch and a run-scoring wild pitch preceded Beer’s second career homer, a 386-foot blast off Padres right-hander Craig Stammen (0-1).
+Two walks, a hit by pitch and a run-scoring wild pitch preceded Beer’s second career homer, a 386-foot blast off Padres right-hander Craig Stammen.

 Left-hander Joe Mantiply (1-0) pitched a scoreless top of the ninth.

-Note: EditorsNote: removes Stammen’s record in second graf, adds Suarez’s record in third graf